This easy and delicious Beef, Tomato and Acini di Pepe Soup is THE BEST SOUP RECIPE for kids and adults!!

 Beef, Tomato and Acini di Pepe Soup

+My family DEVOURED this delicious bowl of soup made with ground beef, tomatoes, and tiny pasta.
+It’s warm and comforting, like a great big hug on a cold winter day.
+Kid-friendly, freezer-friendly!
 If you love acini de pepe (one of my favorite pasta shapes), I think you’ll also love this Chicken Soup with Spinach and Acini De Pepe or use it in place of orzo in the Italian Wedding Soup.
-You can also see more Soup Recipes here!
+You can also see more Soup Recipes here

-I was snowed in yesterday, which meant soup day.
-It also gave me an opportunity to make this AMAZING soup inspired from a small deli who called it Grandma’s Soup.
+This AMAZING soup was inspired from a small deli I visited after the funeral of a woman who was like a grandma to me, and this soup was aptly called Grandma’s Soup.
 I loved how the bits of meat tasted almost like meatballs, without having to do the extra work.

-Tommy and my oldest Karina topped theirs with shredded mozzarella and grated Pecorino Romano with a slice of crusty toasted bread (they called it pizza soup).
-I had mine topped with grated Pecorino Romano, which is completely optional but SO worth it!
-Madison who’s six complained about the chunks of tomatoes (kids!) so if you have picky kids using crushed tomatoes would work too.
+I recreated that at home and it’s become one of my most popular soup recipes!!
+Tommy and my oldest Karina like to top theirs with shredded mozzarella and grated Pecorino Romano with a slice of crusty toasted bread (they call it pizza soup).
+I like to top mine with grated Pecorino Romano and a dollop of ricotta, which is completely optional but SO worth it!
+Madison complained about the chunks of tomatoes (kids!) so I started making it with crushed tomatoes instead.

-I decided to do this in my Instant Pot (a multi-cooker that does the job of a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté/browning pan, and warming pot all in one) because I love the saute feature and how quick it cooks, but you can also make this on the stove, conventional pressure cooker or slow cooker – I’ve included directions below for all!
+I decided to do this in my Instant Pot (affil link) because I love the saute feature and how quick it cooks and how tender the lean beef gets, but you can also make this on the stove, conventional pressure cooker or slow cooker – I’ve included directions below for all!

 Beef, Tomato and Acini di Pepe Soup (Instant Pot, Slow Cooker + Stove Top)